- About FCC

 A PEU is a diagnostic method for testing for retrograde ejaculation (when semen is ejaculated backwards) in order to determine the prevalence of sperm in a patient's urine after ejaculating.
 During this test a patient will ejaculate into a specimen cup and then provide a urine sample to evaluate for the presence of sperm.
 Catheterization is sometimes required if the patient is not able to completely empty his bladder.

-A special stain is used to determine whether sperm is viable (alive) in the absence of motility (movement).
+A special stain is used to determine whether sperm is viable (alive) in the absence of sperm motility (movement).

 When sperm is not seen in the ejaculate, the specimen is spun down in a centrifuge to look for the presence of even a few sperm.
 Any sperm found are potentially useful for IVF and can bring new hope for couples.
 Many labs do not offer this service, however high-speed centrifugation is performed on every specimen processed in our laboratory.